 Become Close Friends with Anyone in Less than 60 Minutes

-Update: I have created a NEW video on how to become close friends with anyone.
+Update: I have created a NEW video course on how to become close friends with anyone.
 Watch it now by clicking on the link, and learn principles behind the friendship as well as step-by-step methods.

 Scientists at Stony Brook University, NY, have discovered a method to become close friends with almost anyone in less than 60 minutes.
 The technique will not just help you out with building deep relationships quickly, but also lets you know what to always say next in a conversation.
 Today professionals such as police, interrogators and psychologists have learned from these findings how to build trust and a relationship with a stranger rapidly.